Kehillah-Engineering-Arts/Webcam-Server/README.md

 - -m: Mount to /mnt/security, must be ext3 and in /dev/sda1

 ## Footnotes:
+1: Install script is constantly and inconsistently updated.
+The README does not and will not reflect this.
-1: Vital to finish before motion install script can be tested
+2: Vital to finish before motion install script can be tested
-2: 'depreciated' branch holds all the old files of the project, which were previously stored haphazardly in a folder on 'master'
+3: 'depreciated' branch holds all the old files of the project, which were previously stored haphazardly in a folder on 'master'
-3: Subject to change
+4: Subject to change